99robots/99robots-header-footer-code-manager/readme.txt

 = Q. Do you support X or Y tracking scripts? =
 A. If your script is not supported, just let us know and we'll look into it immediately.
 We will do our best to ensure all reputable services are supported.
 When requesting support for a particular script, it would be nice to get a sample of the script so that we can see its structure.

+= Q. What are the differences between HFCM Pro vs. Free?
+A. The PRO version contains many more powerful features not available in the FREE version in addition to forthcoming features.
+See the [PRO vs FREE differences](https://draftpress.com/wp-content/uploads/2024/06/hfcm-pro-vs-free-differences.png).

 == Changelog ==
+= 1.1.38 = 2024-06-06
+* ADDED: Compatibility with WordPress 6.5.4

 = 1.1.37 = 2024-01-31
 * ADDED: Compatibility with WordPress 6.4.3